sentrysoftware/metricshub/hws-doc/src/site/markdown/install.md

 #### Configure

-You need to set up 2 configuration files under the docker image directory (`hws`):
+You need to set up 2 configuration files in the docker image directory (`hws`):

 * [**./lib/otel/otel-config.yaml**](configuration/configure-otel.md): to specify where the _OpenTelemetry Collector_ should send the collected data
 * [**./lib/config/hws-config.yaml**](configuration/configure-agent.md): to specify the hosts to monitor and their credentials

-There are two configuration examples under the docker image directory (`hws`):
+There are two configuration examples in the docker image directory (`hws`):

 * **./otel/otel-config-example.yaml**, a configuration example of the _OpenTelemetry Collector_.
 * **./config/hws-config-example.yaml**, a configuration example of the **Hardware Sentry Agent**.